appcoreopc/edward/standalone-pages/data.md

 How do we use the data during training?
 In general there are three use cases:

 1. Initialize training with full data.
-Train over all data per iteration. (supported for all languages)
+Train over full data per step. (supported for all languages)

    Use preloaded data.
 2. Initialize training with full data.
-Train over a batch per iteration. (scale inference in terms of computational complexity; supported for all but Stan)
+Train over a batch per step. (scale inference in terms of computational complexity; supported for all but Stan)

    Use preloaded data.
+Specify the batch size with `n_data` in `Inference`.
+By default, we will subsample by slicing along the first dimension of every data structure in the data dictionary.
 3. Initialize training with batch data tensors.
-Train over a batch per iteration. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)
+Train over a batch per step. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)

    Use feeding or reading from files.
+The batch behavior is user-defined, either through feeding or through the data tensors outputted by any data readers.